BrunaRihl/starlight-consultations/README.md

 * Key Highlights:
   * Flexible Content: The administrator can easily update the content of the "About Us" page using the Django admin panel.

+  * The featured image on the "About" page is customizable using Cloudinary.
+This allows the page administrator to easily upload and edit the image to reflect the identity of their company or brand.

   * Update Information: The date of the last update is displayed on the page so that visitors know when the content was last revised.

   * If the user is logged in, a "Book Now" button is displayed, if the user is not logged in, a "Login First" button is shown.